Saravananp27/c-program-assignment/README.md

+### C PROGRAM ASSIGNMENT
+##

  1. Write a C program to find the maximum of three numbers without using logical operators.
 ```
 #include <stdio.h>